xFraud: Explainable Fraud Transaction Detection: Experiments of xFraud Explainer

 \section{Experiments of xFraud Explainer}

-In this section, we discuss how we build xFraud explainer on top of the predictor.
+In this section, we discuss how we build an xFraud explainer on top of the detector.
 The main contribution of the explainer is to compute node features and edge masks of important features and nodes.
-As we will see in case studies (Section~\ref{sec:cases}), our extension of GNNExplainer from one node prediction to all nodes in the subgraph provides interesting insights for risk experts when analyzing label propagation in a local heterogeneous graph.
+As we see in the quantitative analysis (Sec.~\ref{sec:explainer-eval-quantitative}) and the case studies (Sec.~\ref{sec:explainer-eval-qualitative}), xFraud explainer ranks important edges with high agreement with expert human annotators and provides interesting insights for risk experts when analyzing risk propagation in a local heterogeneous graph.
+The output of the explainer carries the following meaning: node feature masks give high weights to the node feature dimensions influential in prediction; edge masks are the weights of edges in the subgraph, which indicate the strength of connectedness between pairs of nodes when flagging fraud.
+We visualize the subgraph structure with these outputs.